kushalsamant/kushalsamant.github.io/README.md

 - Scans the `/diagrams` directory
 - Finds images without a corresponding `.md` file in `/_diagrams`
 - Selects the **smallest unprocessed image first**
-- Sends the image (via URL) and a fixed prompt to a vision-language model
+- Encodes the image as base64 and sends it with a fixed prompt to a vision-language model
 - Writes a standalone Markdown file to `/_diagrams`

 Each `.md` file: